Patent: Anti-biopiracy dispositions

 After two decades of drafting, the WIPO's Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore moved to a Diplomatic Conference in May 2024 and adopted the WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (GRATK Treaty)' mandating patent disclosure requirements for patents based on genetic resources and associated traditional knowledge from being granted.
 The Treaty contemplates revocation for patents incorrectly filed.

 The treaty, and in particular its planned extension, is seen as complementing the Nagoya Protocol to the Convention on Biological Diversity and its system of Access and Benefit-Sharing.
 Representatives of Indigenous peoples view the GRATK Treaty as a "first step towards guaranteeing just and transparent access to these resources."

 Application and prosecution

-Before filing for an application, which must be paid for whether a patent is granted or not, a person will want to ensure that their material is patentable.
+Before filing for an application, which must be paid for whether a patent is granted or not for prior art search of patent office, a person will want to ensure that their material is patentable.
 Patentable material must be synthetic, meaning that anything natural cannot be patented.
 For example, minerals, materials, genes, facts, organisms, and biological processes cannot be patented, but if someone were to apply an inventive, non-obvious, step to them to synthesize something new, the result could be patentable.
 That includes genetically engineered strains of bacteria, as was decided in Diamond v.
 Chakrabarty.
 Patentability also depends on public policy and ethical standards.
 Additionally, patentable materials must be novel, useful, and a non-obvious inventive step.